islahh/jsnad-certification-prep/5_asynchronous-control-flow.md

 # Asynchronous Control Flow

-- I/O operations are **handled concurrently** in the libuv thread pool.
+- I/O operations are **handled asynchronously** in the libuv thread pool.
 But they may **appear as parallel execution** to the developer due to the unpredictability of the completion order.
+  - Asynchronously means that it's handled "in background" without blocking the main thread, it's handled on a different thread.
 - It uses a **single-threaded event loop** to **process asynchronous tasks** and **manage non-blocking I/O** operations.

 ## Callbacks